ballerina-platform/graphql-tools/README.md

 ```

-### Generate multiple Ballerina clients from a GraphQL config file configured with a GraphQL schema (SDL) and multiple GraphQL documents
+### Generate a Ballerina client from a GraphQL config file configured with a GraphQL schema (SDL) and multiple GraphQL documents

 Create a GraphQL config file (graphql.config.yaml) with the following configuration.